 Neil Patel is the co-founder of 2 Internet companies: Crazy Egg and KISSmetrics.
 Through his entrepreneurial career he has helped large corporations such as Amazon, AOL, GM, HP and Viacom make more money from the web.
 By the age of 21 not only was he named one of the top influencers on the web according to the Wall Street Journal, but he was also named one of the top entrepreneurs in the nation by Entrepreneur Magazine.
 He has also been recognized as a top 100 entrepreneur under the age of 30 by President Obama.

-As I mentioned earlier, you have to assume that your proposal is going to be passed around.
+As we mentioned earlier, you have to assume that your proposal is going to be passed around.
 You can’t assume that the person reading it knows about your firm or you.
 For this reason, you always want to include case studies at the very end of your proposal.

 Each case study should be no longer than one page.
 It should include what you did, the results, a testimonial, and it should be easy to skim.
 Ideally, you want include two to three case studies with every proposal you send out.